FungkiAndika/codewars/README.md

 ## Introduction

-This repository is a collection of scripts that solve coding challenges from Codewars.
-Each script is organized by language and challenge.
+A collection of scripts solving Codewars challenges, organized by language and challenge.

 ## Getting Started

-To get started, clone this repository to your local machine:
+Clone this repository to your local machine:

 ```bash
 git clone https://github.com/FungkiAndika/codewars.git